LacChe/client/README.md

-This is the client side org for an SF practice project concerning Apex REST, used with https://github.com/LacChe/Contact-API-Client-Org.
+This is the server side org for an SF practice project concerning Apex REST, used with https://github.com/LacChe/Contact-API-Client-Org.